 Full expensing made permanent

-One of the big announcements was that ‘full expensing’ is to be made permanent.
-In other words, the 100% first year capital allowance (for certain qualifying plant and machinery), which was originally a temporary measure lasting until 2026, will now become permanent.
+One of the big announcements was that ‘full expensing’ will be made permanent.
+In other words, the 100% first year capital allowance (for certain qualifying plant and machinery), will now become permanent.
+In contrast, it was originally a temporary measure lasting until 2026.

 This will be widely welcomed by businesses, particularly large ones who exceed the £1M Annual Investment Allowance.
-However, it does leave questions over how full expensing will interact with R&D reliefs, particularly in respect of intangible assets, and particularly since the Research and Development Allowance is becoming increasingly irrelevant.
-It’s important that businesses things about how the different options for treatment of capitalised R&D costs will affect their tax positions, and get appropriate advice.
+However, it does leave questions over how full expensing will interact with R&D reliefs, particularly in respect of intangible assets.
+This is especially interesting since the Research and Development Allowance is becoming increasingly irrelevant.
+It’s important that businesses things about how the different treatments of capitalised R&D costs will affect their tax positions.
+We recommend getting appropriate advice from a specialist like Ayming.

 No Comments